status-im/nim-json-rpc/README.md

 Here we manually supply the name and json parameters for the call.

 The `call` procedure takes care of the basic format of the JSON to send to the server.
-However you still need to provide `params` as a `JsonNode`, which must exactly match the parameters defined in the equivalent `rpc` definition.
+However you still need to provide `params` as a `JsonNode` or `RequestParamsTx`, which must exactly match the parameters defined in the equivalent `rpc` definition.

 ```nim
 import json_rpc/[rpcclient, rpcserver], chronos, json